ashkanent/technical-notes/Effective Java - p2.md

 # Item 38
 - Emulate extensible enums with interfaces
 - enum types are better that alternative enum patterns (such as int enum patterns).
 There is however one limitation which is one enum type can not extend another (generally not a good idea!)
 - in some cases such as operation codes, it might be still valid to have extensible enums.
-To emulate the extension, we can use intefaces like this:
+To emulate the extension, we can use interfaces like this:

 ```Java
 public interface Operation {